unemstimo/Shopee/readme.md

 - **/src/test/java/shopee/ui** Contains test classes for controller and fxml
     - **LogInTest.java**
     - **ShopeeTest.java**
+- **/src/main/resources/shopee/DataStorage.json** Json file that is written to file and read from file
 - **pom.xml**  This pom file contains the configuration for maven, javafx, jacoco etc. Contains build setting and other configuration.
 - **readme.md**  Description on ui module.